Birmingham Royal Ballet

 The space has also made it possible for Studio Wayne McGregor to launch an ambitious new artist development and community engagement initiative – FreeSpace.
 This cornerstone programme gives up to five weeks of free studio space use (up to 5000 hours each year) to choreographic artists, emerging or more established, to develop new work, rehearse or experiment creatively, at any stage of development and with no demand on the final outcome.
 In exchange, the choreographers and dancers are asked to give back some of their time and expertise to deliver one to five days of creative learning and engagement activities for local schools and communities.
 This innovative approach will create not only significant social and artistic benefits for those involved but will also help Studio Wayne McGregor set firm roots in East London and establish a growing community of partners and collaborators.

-Studio Wayne McGregor is a sustainable organisation with a range of revenue sources and a steady growth trajectory over the last decade.
+Studio Wayne McGregor is a sustainable organisation with a range of revenue sources and a steady growth trajectory over its lifetime.
 Reviewing the charity’s past financial performance, we were encouraged to see that around half of its income is earned from international touring or commercial activity.
 Going forward, this will be supplemented by opportunities to generate additional revenue from hiring out its new premises to other charities and commercial organisations, placing the organisation in a stronger financial position overall.
 While Studio Wayne McGregor will still rely on fundraising to fully realise its ambitions, the Arts Impact Fund’s team was impressed with the careful planning, clear direction and steady leadership of the management team which, together with the organisation’s strong creative assets, are the best preconditions for success.

 Studio Wayne McGregor has a total of five years to repay its investment from Arts Impact Fund.
 During this period, our team will expect to see the organisation maintain its commitment to creative risk-taking and innovation, to cultivating artistic talent and changing people’s lives through the power of dance.
 We are positive that, at its new home, Studio Wayne McGregor will continue to build on its former achievements, and build a strong presence in the Olympic Park and East London community.